 When choosing the right paint colour for your heritage style home, it’s difficult to know which palette will ensure your home looks its best.
-Home owners can fall into the trap of choosing colours which don’t accentuate the home’s character, but actually date it considerably (even if it’s a brand new paint job).
+Home owners can fall into the trap of choosing colours that don’t accentuate the home’s character but actually date it considerably (even if it’s a brand new paint job).

 Sydney’s North Shore showcases some of Sydney’s most beautiful, heritage style homes.
 As North Shore painters, Summit Coatings has been lucky enough to work on a number of these residences, and bring them to life through careful colour selection and finishes.

-We’re listed some tips to assist you choose a colour scheme for your heritage style home.
+We’ve listed some tips to assist you to choose a colour scheme for your heritage style home.

 1. Identify the architectural style and era

-On first glance, every heritage style home on your street might look the same.
-But on closer inspection there are vast differences been a Queen Anne Victorian, a Californian Bungalow or an traditional Queenslander.
+At first glance, every heritage style home on your street might look the same.
+But on closer inspection, there are vast differences been a Queen Anne Victorian, a Californian Bungalow or a traditional Queenslander.
 Many paint manufacturers can actually offer “heritage” collection paints, which recommend a scheme based on your style of home, which can make choosing the right paint colour easier.
-Sticking with these schemes will ensure your home can rise to its potential, instead of looking a disjointed and pretending to be something it’s not.
+Sticking with these schemes will ensure your home can rise to its potential, instead of looking disjointed and pretending to be something it’s not.

 2. Consider your curb appeal